Summer Doctoral Institute

-- Work with a GW Faculty mentor from their chosen field.
+- Work with a GW faculty mentor from their chosen field

-- Form a community of scholars with intersecting interests.
+- Form a community of scholars with intersecting interests

-- Gain access to resources found only in Washington, DC.
+- Gain access to resources found only in Washington, D.C.

-- Submit their work to be published in a top journal in their field.
+- Submit their work to be published in a top journal in their field

 The heart of the Summer Doctoral Institute program is the mentoring relationship between the doctoral scholars and GW faculty members.
 By agreeing to participate in the SDI, Faculty Mentors commit themselves to being on campus during the two summer months when the students are at GW, and to be available for face-to-face interaction.
-Please note that any GW faculty member in any field may participate so feel free to explore the faculty web pages of various GW schools and departments.
+Please note that any GW faculty member in any field may participate, so feel free to explore the faculty web pages of various GW schools and departments.
 Additionally, the SDI Alumni Roster contains information about past projects and faculty members who have served as mentors.

-To learn more about how to participate in the program, visit the Application page.
+To learn more about how to participate in the program, visit the application page.

-Community Of Scholars
+Community of Scholars

-Washington, DC Resources
+Washington, D.C.
+Resources

 The SDI scholars live and work in the heart of it all: just blocks from the White House and Capitol Hill, across the street from the World Bank and the International Monetary Fund, and near a wide range of embassies, non-governmental organizations, and multilateral institutions.
-In addition, Washington, DC offers all the amenities and features that one would expect of an international city.
+In addition, Washington, D.C. offers all the amenities and features that one would expect of an international city.

 Other Program Components

-- Doctoral Colloquium
+- Doctoral Seminar

-- Research Feedback Groups
+- Research Feedback

-2016 SDI Participant
+-2016 SDI Participant